By Isabel Wilkerson

 The Cicero riot attracted worldwide attention and became a symbol of both northern hostility to the arrival of millions of African-Americans during the Great Migration and of underlying belief systems that reverberate to this day.

-This description was excerpted from the book, The Warmth of Other Suns: The Epic Story of America’s Great Migration by Isabel Wilkerson.
+This description is excerpted with permission of the author from The Warmth of Other Suns: The Epic Story of America’s Great Migration by Isabel Wilkerson.

 Learn more from the book The Color of Law by Richard Rothstein.
 Introduce this history to students with the free downloadable classroom lesson, “How Red Lines Built White Wealth: A Lesson on Housing Segregation in the 20th Century” by Ursula Wolfe-Rocca.
 Harvey Clark is one of the people featured in the mixer lesson.